lawrennd/old_talks/_data-science/includes/a-time-for-professionalisation.md

 }

 \notes{So where are we today?
 My best guess is we are somewhere equivalent to the 1980s for Software Engineering.
 In terms of professional deployment we have a basic understanding of the equivalent of "programming" but much less understanding of *machine learning systems design* and *data infrastructure*.
-How the components we ahve developed interoperate together in a reliable and accountable manner.
+How the components we have developed interoperate together in a reliable and accountable manner.
 Best practice is still evolving, but perhaps isn't being shared widely enough.}

 \notes{One problem is that the art of data science is superficially similar to regular software engineering.
 Although in practice it is rather different.
 Modern software engineering practice operates to generate code which is well tested as it is written, agile programming techniques provide the appropriate degree of flexibility for the individual programmers alongside sufficient formalization and testing.
 These techniques have evolved from an overly restrictive formalization that was proposed in the early days of software engineering.}